jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 * If she would be hidden, instead switch her with her other card which will remain face up and place her in the ready position.
 * Amortal can't be turned off.

 Since Death doesn't turn face down, she can be stunned multiple times in a single turn.
-However, if she takes fatal wou
+However, if she takes fatal wounds she's not really defeated.
+She's just temporarily lost interest in this mortal battle.
+(The player who was using her is defeated, though.)

+**Note:** While death is technically two cards, you could slip her into a single clear card sleeve with her cards back to back.
+Then when she would turn face down, you can just flip her to her other "side."

+**Mistress of the Infinity Well**
+**Mistress of the Infinity Well**

 # Devil Dinosaur
 ## Devil Dinosaur Team Affiliations